theimowski/master-thesis/docs/section-paradigms.md

     | [] -> "list is empty"
     | h :: t -> "list is not empty"```

-### Purity
+### Pure functions

-Purity property allows to associate a programming language functions with real functions in mathematical sense.
+Pure functions allow to associate programming language functions with the mathematical definition.
 A function is pure in mathematical sense, when for a given set of arguments it always returns the same value.
 In context of programming languages, one can say that a result of pure function does not depend on anything, but the arguments this function takes.

-Again, as was the case with immutability, the purity properties might seem impossible to achieve in a real world application.
+Again, as was the case with immutability, function purity property might seem impossible to achieve in a real world application.
 Every software needs to communicate with components outside its process, for example by invoking IO operations or accessing computer's clock.
-Haskell, which happens to be purely functional, is used in real systems and in still preserves purity property.
+Haskell, which happens to be purely functional, is used in real systems while preserving function purity property.
 This is achievable with concept called "Monads" {{{mcbride2008applicative}}}, which also has its formal mathematical definition.
-Monads are quite complicated topic itself, therefore they are not addressed by this thesis (explicitly, but they are being used in the section {{APPLICATION OF FUNCTIONAL PROGRAMMING}} anyway).
+Monads are quite complicated topic itself, therefore they are not addressed by this thesis (explicitly, but they are being used in section {{APPLICATION OF FUNCTIONAL PROGRAMMING}} anyway).
+Thanks to the function purity property, a number of benefits are gained, including:

+* **memoization** technique can be used.
+It allows to store results of function invocation in a hash array for the purpose of later, constant in time retrieval;
+* **lazy evaluation** (discussed in further course) is possible, because functions do not depend on the order of execution or any values apart from the function parameters;
+* **easier comprehension** - a reader can focus entirely on input parameters to deduce function behavior;
+* **testability** - as long as a function depends only on its arguments, it is straightforward to write automatic tests for that function in isolation.

 Listing {{funpurity}} demonstrates two functions, `pureSalary` and `impureSalary`.
 Both functions have the same type signature (`decimal -> decimal -> decimal`), which means that they take two `decimal` arguments: `hours` and `rate`, and return `decimal` salary computed for a work day.